Eboreg/django-pyodbc-azure/README.rst

 Limitations
 -----------

-The following features are currently not supported:
+The following features are supported, working around SQL Server limitations:

+- A NULL UNIQUE field (e.g. a `OneToOneField`) now properly allows multiple NULLs (by replacing the "NULL UNIQUE" constraint with a "NULL" constraint and a "UNIQUE INDEX ...
+WITH <field> IS NOT NULL").
-- Altering a model field from or to AutoField at migration
+- Because IDENTITY columns can't be altered, altering a model field from or to AutoField at migration creates a new table so might be slow if the old table has many rows.

 Notice
 ------